Table tennis: Notable players

 Jean-Philippe Gatien, Wang Hao and Sun Yingsha won both the World Championships and the World Cup, but lost in the gold medal matches at the Olympics.
 Ma Lin and Chen Meng won both the Olympic gold and the World Cup, but lost in the finals of the World Championships.
-Jörgen Persson and Liu Shiwen also won the titles except the Olympic Games.
+Jörgen Persson, Liu Shiwen and Wang Chuqin also won the titles except the Olympic Games.
 Persson is one of the five table tennis players to have competed at seven Olympic Games.
 Zhang Yining and Ma Long are the only players to have completed the grand slam twice.